-In models with only sellers or only buyers the drop-out constraint is equivalent to a no change of trading condition.
-However, when sellers and buyers interact in the same market it has been shown in \cite{FHH-2023} that the drop-out condition does not prevent some players from changing the direction of trading.
-In markets dominated by sellers (buyers), a weak form of round-trip strategies where buyers (sellers) with small initial conditions may take advantage of price trends and benefit from first selling (buying) the asset and then buying (selling) it back at better prices may still emerge.
-Our ``no change of trading condition'' is much stronger and avoids any form of round-trip strategies.
+In models with only sellers or only buyers, the dropout condition turns out to be equivalent to the ``no change in trading direction'' condition.
+However, when buyers and sellers interact in the same market, an example in \cite{FHH-2023} shows that the dropout condition does not prevent players from changing the direction of trading.
+In markets dominated by sellers (buyers), a weak form of round-trip strategies, where buyers (sellers) with small initial conditions may take advantage of price trends and benefit from first selling (buying) the asset and then buying (selling) it back at better prices, may still emerge.
+Our ``no change in trading condition'' is much stronger than the dropout condition in \cite{FHH-2023} and avoids any form of round-trip strategies.

-Despite the huge literature on optimal investment under short selling constraints, ours seems to be the first paper to incorporate a similar constraint into portfolio liquidation games.
-A key challenge when incorporating trading constraints into liquidation games is to solve the resulting multi-dimensional non-linear forward-backward equation that characterizes the candidate equilibrium trading strategies.
-To overcome this problem we prove that the game is equivalent to a game of timing in which the players need to determine the optimal times of both market entry and exit.